 What are Projects and why are they useful?

-Projects are usually created when you close an Opportunity.
+Projects are usually created when you win an Opportunity.
 Once an Opportunity has gone through all the stages in the Sales Pipeline it will be assigned to a Project.
 Although this will not happen if you mark the Opportunity as ‘Lost’.

 Projects in RealtimeCRM allow you to track your ongoing business endeavours.
 Allowing you to add stages within Projects to show you how near to completion the Project is.
 You can even specify different Project Types that have their own unique set of stages.
 This is of great value in moulding RealtimeCRM around each specific customer’s needs to fulfil a Project.